 - 1. Helicopters or aircraft involved in emergency, police or rescue operations. - 2.
 The existing Claris and Okiwi airstrips.

 13.8.2 Permitted activities

-For Great Barrier only, helipads and airstrips in are permitted in landform 1-7, where:
+For Great Barrier only, hHelipads and airstrips in are permitted in landforms 3, 5 and 6 - provided there is no more than one helipad or airstrip per site. landform 1-7, where: